 Nausea and vomiting are so common in early pregnancy that it’s a movie and TV cliché.
-Over half of all pregnant women will be affected.
+Over half of all pregnant women will be affected by morning sickness.

-For decades, we considered morning sickness an inevitable part of pregnancy that had to be endured.
+For decades, we considered morning sickness an inevitable part of pregnancy that you just had to put up with.
 In part, this was due to a fear of using medications in pregnancy.
 Our generation are too young to be familiar with the thalidomide scare of the 1950s and 60s, but our parents likely remember the affected children.
 Thalidomide was marketed as a wonder drug for morning sickness, but caused terrible birth defects.
 After this, the medical profession became extremely cautious about using any new drugs in pregnant women.

-Thankfully, in recent years we’ve taken a more proactive approach to morning sickness.
+Thankfully, in recent years we’ve taken a more proactive approach to nausea and vomiting in pregnancy.
 There are now several treatments available alongside sensible lifestyle changes.

 It’s not just morning sickness

 The name “morning sickness” sounds trivial and doesn’t do justice to the experience of many women.
 Doctors now call it “nausea and vomiting of pregnancy.”

 There is a spectrum of severity.
 Some lucky women only experience mild nausea on waking, while for others the vomiting can be severe and persist throughout the day.
 Symptoms usually commence around Week 6 and settle around Weeks 14-16 but can continue until the end of pregnancy.

 Hyperemesis gravidarum (HG) is the most severe form of morning sickness.
 It occurs in about 1 in 1000 pregnancies.
 The vomiting becomes so severe that affected women frequently need admission to hospital and fluids through a drip.
 The Duchess of Cambridge put HG in the spotlight when she had it during her pregnancies.

 I get mild morning sickness – what simple remedies can I try?